Financial Regulation Advisory

 Lending in the EU is regulated by several directives and laws.
 Participants tend to be authorised based on a specific activity and jurisdiction, with rules around marketing, pricing and consumer conduct.
 Banks face tougher requirements than FinTechs, especially in the management of risk and capital adequacy (CRR and CRD IV).
 In the coming years harmonisation of regulation will make cross-border credit more viable for consumers, lenders and regulators.

-Regulation is increasing at the EU and country levels.
+Regulation is increasing in the EU.
 From an industry perspective, Payments, Crypto Assets, Lending and Sustainable Finance are seeing significant focus.
 From a technology perspective, DORA creates new obligations on financial institutions and their suppliers.
 AI is in focus for all stakeholders.
 Regulators see risks increasing from the effect of weak economies, geopolitics, and financial crime.

 Regulation sets boundaries in areas including products, service delivery, capital reserves, market conduct, risk management, continuity planning, reporting, and governance.
 Regulation directly impacts revenues, costs and capital.
 Positive regulation can enable innovation, competition and stability.
 Negative regulation may lead to inefficiency, reputational damage, and restrict activity.